Private labels conquer consumers’ hearts, minds and wallets

 Falling sales levels after 2021, when Europe’s grocery sales peaked as a result of covid-19, have been met in 2023 by recovering sales of private labels.
 In an inflationary environment, Europe’s consumers massively embrace private labels, appreciating their price and quality.

 Private label products encompass all merchandise sold under a retailer's brand.
 That brand can be the retailer's own name or a name created exclusively by that retailer.
 In some cases, a retailer may belong to a wholesale group that owns the brands that are available to only the members of the group.

-Major supermarkets, hypermarkets, drug stores and discounters today offer almost any product under the retailer's brand.
-Private label cover full lines of fresh, canned, frozen, and dry foods; snacks, ethnic specialties, pet foods, health and beauty, over-the-counter drugs, cosmetics, household and laundry products, DIY, lawn and garden, paints, hardware and auto aftercare.
+Major supermarkets, hypermarkets, drug stores and discounters offer products under the retailer's brand.
+Private label covers lines of fresh, canned, frozen, and dry foods; snacks, ethnic specialties, pet foods, health and beauty, over-the-counter drugs, cosmetics, household and laundry products, DIY, lawn and garden, paints, hardware, auto care.

-Manufacturers of private label products fall into three general classifications:
+Manufacturers of private label products fall into three classifications:

-- Small and medium size manufacturers that specialise in particular product lines and concentrate on producing private label almost exclusively.
+• Small and medium size manufacturers that specialise in product lines and concentrate on producing private label almost exclusively.

-- Major retailers and wholesalers that operate their own manufacturing plants and provide private label products for their own stores.
+• Major retailers and wholesalers that operate their own manufacturing plants and provide private label products for their stores.